Service List¶

 Concepts¶

-JVM (Java Virtual Machine) memory snapshot is a complete record of the JVM memory state at a specific point in time.
-You can view detailed information about the memory usage of related applications through the log information in the snapshot, timely troubleshoot memory leaks, performance issues, and other exceptions, and further optimize data structures based on the understanding of memory usage.
+A JVM (Java Virtual Machine) memory snapshot is a complete record capturing the state of the JVM memory at a specific point in time.
+You can use the log information within the snapshot to view detailed information about the memory usage of the related application, promptly troubleshoot exceptions such as memory leaks or performance issues, and further optimize data structures based on an understanding of memory usage.

 Create¶

-- The system automatically fills in the current service for you.
+- The system automatically populates the current service for you.

 - Select the execution host or Pod.